Australian-Imaging-Service/charts/docs/_operations/External-PGSQL-DB-Connection.md

 This means updating and rebuilding the XNAT docker image before being deployed to the Kubernetes Pod and this can be impractical.

-Complete string would look like this:
+Complete string would look like this ( all on one line):
 ***datasource.url=jdbc:postgresql://xnat-postgresql/yourdatabase?ssl=true&sslmode=require&sslfactory=org.postgresql.ssl.NonValidatingFactory***